diardanoraihan/Text_Classification_Capstone/README.md

 | BiGRU/BiLSTM | - | - |  ✓ | ✓ | ✓ |
 | Stacked BiGRU/BiLSTM | - | - | ✓ | ✓ | ✓ |
 | Ensemble CNN-GRU | - | - |  ✓ | ✓ | ✓ |\
+WE: word embedding (Word2Vec, GloVe, FastTExt, BERT, etc).

-_*Note_: For all models, the training process is done using an early stopping where the model will stop training before it overfits the training data.
+_*For all models, the training process is done using an early stopping where the model will stop training before it overfits the training data_.

 The benchmarks used in this work:
 - __CNN-multichannel__ (Yoon Kim, 2014) [7]